-A day after the FDA’s Vaccines and Related Biological Products Advisory Committee lent its support to Moderna Inc.’s COVID-19 vaccine, the agency granted it emergency use authorization (EUA).
+A day after the FDA’s Vaccines and Related Biological Products Advisory Committee lent its support to Moderna Inc.’s COVID-19 vaccine, the agency has granted it emergency use authorization (EUA).

 About 20 million doses will be delivered by the end of December and the rest in the first quarter of 2021, according to Moderna.

-“Through the FDA’s open and transparent scientific review process, two COVID-19 vaccines have been authorized in an expedited timeframe while adhering to the rigorous standards for safety, effectiveness and manufacturing quality needed to support emergency use authorization that the American people have come to expect from the FDA,” said FDA Commissioner Stephen Hahn.
+“Through the FDA’s open and transparent scientific review process, two COVID-19 vaccines have been authorized in an expedited timeframe while adhering to the rigorous standards for safety, effectiveness, and manufacturing quality needed to support emergency use authorization that the American people have come to expect from the FDA,” said FDA Commissioner Stephen M. Hahn.

-Moderna’s mRNA-1273 is based on the SARS-CoV-2 spike glycoprotein antigen encoded by RNA and formulated in lipid nanoparticles.
+The Moderna vaccine candidate is based on the SARS-CoV-2 spike glycoprotein antigen encoded by RNA and formulated in lipid nanoparticles.

 On Dec.
 10, the first adolescent participants were dosed in Moderna’s phase II study of patients ages 12 to 18.